mcode/request-generator/README.md

 4. After registering request-generator, hover over it and click Launch.

+### Workflow

+The Request Generator's main purpose is to provide the capability to send CDS hooks to and receive/display cards from a CDS service like the [REMS Admin](https://github.com/mcode/rems-admin).
+After launching the app, the main workflow consists of selecting a patient and then selecting a medication for that patient.
+The selected medication can be sent to the [pharmacy system](https://github.com/mcode/pims) to kick off the REMS workflow, though it is not necessary if you just want to explore.

+The next step is to submit the patient and medication information to the REMS Admin.
+The REMS admin will respond with a set of cards indicating whether the selected medication has a REMS program, with links to fill out necessary forms if it does have one.
+The workflow then continues from the request generator to the [REMS SMART on FHIR app](https://github.com/mcode/rems-smart-on-fhir), which handles filling out forms and fulfilling requirements.

+The Request Generator also manages tasks, which can be used to defer forms to be completed later, or to assign forms to specific parties.
+Tasks can be handled in the `tasks` tab and can be created from cards that are returned from the REMS Admin.
+Some cards will have a suggestion to create a task for completing a form, and clicking on the suggestion button will automatically create a task resource.

+For patients, the Reqest Generator has a patient portal which allows users to view their in progress medications, tasks that are assigned to them, and information about their prescriptions.
+The patient portal is mainly used to allow patients to fill out required forms by launching them from a task or in-progress form into the REMS SMART on FHIR app.

+Information about the status of the prescription and the status of the REMS approval can be viewed directly in the Request Generator.
+Panels with the status information can be viewed in both the main app and the patient portal.

+## Routes

+The request generator has three distinct routes.

+* `/` - The base route opens the main app page.
+This is where a user can select a patient and send a CDS Hook, or launch a SMART app.

+* `/patient-portal` - The patient portal allows patients to log into the EHR and see information about their pending medications or launch a SMART app from a task to complete a pending form.

+* `/register` - The registration page allows users to add client ids and their associated FHIR server url to allow for connecting to different EHRs automatically.
+This is useful for launching the request generator directly from an EHR or from a SMART sandbox, as opposed to visiting the base route directly.

+## How to launch as a SMART on FHIR app

 <!-- TODO: update step 4 once Zach does client registration ticket.
 This is the error when launching:

 ```